gasparl/openai_translation/README.md

 - Supports translation between any pair of languages (configurable in the script).
 - Handles large texts by splitting them into manageable chunks that fit OpenAI's token limits.
 - Maintains contextual continuity by incorporating previous translations and source text into the translation process.
 - Allows the use of a sample translation file to guide translation tone and style.
-(The current script focuses on formal equivalence, aiming to preserve the original meaning, style, and structure of the text.)
+- The specific instructions can be modified.
+(The current instructions focuse on formal equivalence, aiming to preserve the original meaning, style, and structure of the text.)
 - Reads input from `.docx` files and writes translated output to `.docx` files while preserving paragraph structure.
 - Includes error handling and retry mechanisms for API calls.